DevSlem/AINE-DRL/docs/scripting-api/agent.md

 ### behavior_type

 The behavior type of the agent.
-When you train the agent, the behavior type is `BehaviorType.TRAINING`.
+When you train the agent, the behavior type is `BehaviorType.TRAIN`.
 When you inference the agent, the behavior type is `BehaviorType.INFERENCE`.

 ```python
 @property